- Learn the same material as their peers at a level of challenge appropriate to each student

 What is Differentiated Instruction?

-With differentiated instruction, teachers proactively create options to accommodate a diverse range of learners while keeping the whole class on track.
-Teachers observe students carefully in order to design experiences that match the learning styles of the class and as well the differing levels of ability and understanding.
+Differentiated instruction describes the variety of methods teachers use to accommodate a diverse range of learners.
+Teachers observe students carefully and reflect on activities completed in class and assignments set in order to design experiences that match the learning styles of the class and as well the differing levels of ability and understanding.

 Being a teacher is challenging for many reasons, including the fact that each student has a different learning style and learns at a different pace.
 On top of covering certain content to satisfy district and state standards, teachers want to effectively tailor and pace their lessons to each student's needs and learning styles.

-As many teachers experience, fulfilling the needs of each student in class can be a struggle, and rightfully so.
+As many teachers experience, fulfilling the needs of each student in class can be demanding.
 Thankfully, differentiated instruction can be the solution.
-Differentiated instruction is a strategy to ensure that every student masters any given concept, no matter his learning style.
+Differentiated instruction is a strategy to ensure that every student masters any given concept, no matter his or her learning style.

 Like any other teaching style, there are downsides to differentiated instruction.
 Teachers already spend about eight hours of teaching each day at school, not to mention multiple hours spent on lesson planning, grading, school district meetings, parent-teacher conferences, emails, and so much more.
 By differentiating instruction, teachers will have to spend even more time on lesson planning due to the differences in the learning styles of each student.